nikitavoloboev/data/programming-languages/python/python.md

 - [Running Python in WebAssembly (2022)](https://www.fermyon.com/blog/python-wagi)
 - [Pyground](https://github.com/mcintyre94/pyground) - Playground for running Python using WASM on data in the browser.
 - [Interview with a Postdoc, Junior Python Developer in 2022](https://www.youtube.com/watch?v=YnL9vAFphmE)
+- [Flake8](https://github.com/PyCQA/flake8) - Python tool that glues together pycodestyle, pyflakes, mccabe, and third-party plugins to check the style and quality of some python code.